with MoConservation and my724outdoors.com!

 - BMZ 3: Permit quota of 50 issued with a harvest quota of 5 bears.

 Hunting hours will be a half-hour before sunrise to a half-hour after sunset.
-Hunters will be allowed to use both archery and firearms equipment with allowable methods being the same as those for deer and elk, except the use of an atlatl.
+Hunters must call MDC prior to hunting each day to determine the closure status of the BMZ for which they are permitted.
+Hunters will be allowed to use both archery and firearms methods with allowable methods being the same as those for deer and elk, except the use of an atlatl.
 Baiting and the use of dogs will not be allowed.